-The attacker depoloys first in his deployment zone (see the diagram below).
+The attacker deploys first in his deployment zone (see the diagram below).
 The defender then deploys, and goes first.

 Any stand from an attacker's unit of infantry (nonflying), cavalry or chariots that is not in combat or confused, and is touching a building can try and set it on fire by rolling a 6 in the combat phase.
 Once the building is on fire, it is deemed to have been burned down.
 The village counts as one model for this purpose.
-The game is for a random number of turns (6-8 turns decided during the game).